-Singer Lulu has revealed the sectarian scandal in her family’s past and how her grandparents fought to be together despite Glasgow’s religious divide.
+Singer Lulu uncovers sectarian scandal in her family's past

 The Scot, 68, discovered secrets of her family’s past in an episode of Who Do You Think You Are? to be shown this month.